About Brain Boost by Arazo Nutrition

 What Can We Learn from Online Customer Reviews for Brain Boost?

 Brain Boost had more than 1,100 customer reviews on Amazon at the time of our research, who had given the supplement an average rating of about 4.3 stars.
 There, most compliments appeared to reference effective results (improved memory, boosted focus, decreased fatigue, etc.), competitive price, and solid support.

 On the other hand, the relatively few complaints frequently revolved around no results, as well as mild side effects like nausea and headache.

 As a company, Arazo Nutrition (formerly BioScience Nutrition) is based out of Wilmington, DE and has been in business since 2008.
 In addition to Brain Boost, they manufacture a wide range of additional dietary supplements, including popular formulas like Boost Maxx, Prostate Support, Testo Boost, and Vital One, to name just a few.

 Neither company was listed with the Better Business Bureau at the time of our research.

 Are There Other Nootropic Supplements Competing With Brain Boost?

 The brain health supplements market represents a multi-billion dollar industry, so there are thousands of formulas competing for the same customers as Brain Boost.
 Some, like the supplement in question, contain dozens of ingredients, while others might only contain one or two.

-Returning to our Do Memory Supplements Work article, the first person you should talk with if you’re thinking about putting these substances in your body is your doctor.
+The first person you should talk with if you’re thinking about putting these substances in your body is your doctor.
 They can ask the right questions and order the appropriate tests (if necessary) to accurately diagnose you and implement science-backed treatments.